nickwilcox/nickwilcox.github.io/_pages/about.md

 title: "About"
 ---
 ## Currently
-Expert Core Engineer at Sledgehammer Games Melbourne.
+Principal Core Engineer at Sledgehammer Games Melbourne.

-Shipped Call of Duty: Vanguard.
+Shipped Call of Duty: Vanguard, and Call of Duty: Modern Warfare 2.
 Currently working on future Call of Duty titles.

 ## Previously
 Coding for 20+ years.
 Rust, C++, C# in mobile, AAA console games, audio, sports science.